forksbait/whatsappdocs/pages/activity-reports-analytics/link-level-analytics.md

 ### Link Stats View

-Simply append ?stats=true to any link and you will see a breakdown of trends over any period of time.
+As long as your link contains unique tags, you can append `?stats=true` to the link and  see a breakdown of trends over any period of time.

 ![image](/_assets/img/pages/analytics/link-level-analytics0.png)